cjl248/clarity-frontend-react/README.md

 - Clone this repo to your local machine git clone `<this-repo-url>`
 - Ensure your backend is running localy at `http://localhost:3000/`
 - `cd` to frontend directory
-- run `npm install` to install all dependencies
+- Run `npm install` to install all dependencies
-- run `npm start` to to start the server
+- Run `npm start` to to start the server
-- hit `y` when prompted to run at `http://localhost:3001`
+- Press `y` when prompted to run at `http://localhost:3001`

 ## Video
 - (to include video examples of app functionality)